miaconte/bamazon/README.md

 # bamazon

 Hello!
-Welcome to Bamazon, a command line interface for all of your command-linw purchase needs.
+Welcome to Bamazon, a command line interface for all of your command-line purchase needs.
 In order to use the application, follow the prompts request.
 Each item is identified by a unique Item ID, once the list appears, type the Item ID that is attached to the desired purchase.